MartinHeinz/cli-showcase-setup/README.md

 # The global config directory is created at
 # /home/martin/.terminalizer

-# Adjust config.yaml... (change 'title' field)
+# Adjust config.yaml... (e.g., change 'title' field)

-# Make it the default:
+# Create copy of default config in current directory
-cp config.yaml /home/martin/.terminalizer/config.yaml
+terminalizer config

 # Start recording:
-terminalizer record demo
+terminalizer record demo --config config.yaml

 # ... run some commands

-# CTRL+D
+# CTRL+D to stop recording...

 # Successfully Recorded
 # The recording data is saved into the file: